describo/documentation/src/faqs.md

 embeddable component available .

 To address his comment of a "general purpose tool": Describo is a general purpose tool.
-As browser environments are extremely limited in what they can do, the web version of Describo is only targetted at simple usage where one wants to browse an RO-Crate.
+As browser environments are extremely limited in what they can do, the web version of Describo is only targeted at simple usage where one wants to browse an RO-Crate and possibly make a few metadata edits.
 Describo desktop is like a a client / server application all in one and that enables the capabilities coming soon!

 ## How do RO-Crate Editor Profiles compare to Describo Profiles?